LaconicNetwork/awesome-urbit/docs/osmosis-on-urbit.md

 # Running Osmosis, Self-Hosted, on Urbit

+**NOTICE:** These instructions are out of date.
+See [here](https://github.com/cerc-io/stack-orchestrator/tree/main/stack_orchestrator/data/stacks/osmosis-urbit-app) to deploy Osmosis to a fakezod.

 Follow along for a step-by-step guide to installing and using Osmosis on Urbit.

 ## Why